nelsw/Jsoap-api/README.md

 https://dbc99ix1f1.execute-api.us-east-1.amazonaws.com/dev/jsoap
 ```

-### Returning a Object
+### Returning an Object
-More complex requests can be defined with parameters and a nested result schema
+More complex requests can be defined with parameters and a nested result schema.
 ```cmd
 curl \
 -d '{